Generic Name: pamidronate (PAM-i-DROE-nate)

 Some MEDICINES MAY INTERACT with pamidronate.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Corticosteroids (eg, prednisone) because the risk of jaw bone problems may be increased
+- Corticosteroids (eg, prednisone) or angiogenesis inhibitors (eg, bevacizumab) because the risk of jaw bone problems may be increased

 - Thalidomide or medicines that may harm the kidney (eg, aminoglycosides [eg, amikacin, gentamicin], amphotericin B, cyclosporine, nonsteroidal anti-inflammatory drugs [NSAIDs] [eg, ibuprofen], tacrolimus, vancomycin) because the risk of kidney side effects may be increased.
 Ask your doctor if you are unsure if any of your medicines might harm the kidney